netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspeclokilokistack">lokiStack</a></b></td>
         <td>object</td>
         <td>
-          Loki configuration for LOKISTACK mode.
-This is usefull for an easy loki-operator config.
-It will be ignored for other mods<br/>
+          Loki configuration for "LokiStack" mode.
+This is useful for an easy loki-operator configuration.
+It is ignored for other modes.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#flowcollectorspeclokimanual">manual</a></b></td>
         <td>object</td>
         <td>
-          Loki configuration for MANUAL mode.
-This is the more flexible configuration.
-It will be ignored for other modes.<br/>
+          Loki configuration for "Manual" mode.
+This is the most flexible configuration.
+It is ignored for other modes.<br/>
         </td>
         <td>false</td>
       </tr><tr>